nasa/eo-metadata-tools/CMR/python/README.md

     pip3 install dist/eo_metadata_tools_cmr-0.0.1-py3-none-any.whl

 ### Uninstalling
-To uninstall the library, use `runme.sh -u`
+To uninstall the library, use `runme.sh -u`.
+Uninstalling is done when testing specific versions of the library or when it is no longer of need.

 ### Using Library without pip3